ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### Step 1: Run the Simulator By shell <a id="step1-run-simulator-shell-lab0"></a>

 Before we run the simulator, we need to perform some shell operations to install and download the stream simulator.
+The following terminal commands were performed in VirtualBox Sandbox and Mac machine.
+For VMware and Azure users, refer to [Table 1](#table1-virtual-machine-information) in the pre-requisites section to run ssh command.
+For windows users, to run the following terminal commands, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).

 ### 1.1 Download & Setup The Simulator